freenas/freenas-docs/userguide/tn_vcenter.rst

 :guilabel:`Revert` returns a datastore to the state saved by the selected snapshot.
 When choosing a snapshot, be sure it is associated with the proper datastore.
 Click :guilabel:`Revert` and confirm this is correct by clicking :guilabel:`Yes` in the window that appears.
-The system then begins to roll the datastore back to the specified snapshot state.
+The system then rolls the datastore back to the state saved in the snapshot.

 .. index:: vCenter Periodic Snapshots